The Brocklesby Contracting Team with Those Eagle Eyes

 OTTWA Retraining Program

 Horses are vet checked and assessed for their suitability for the program before being accepted.
-They are then allocated to an Official Retrainer with the appropriate expertise for tailored re-education to make the most of each horse’s natural aptitude in preparation for sale.
+They are then allocated to an OTTWA Retrainer with the appropriate expertise for tailored re-education to make the most of each horse’s natural aptitude in preparation for sale.

 Up to 12 horses can be in training at a time, with others cared for at the estate until a place is available.